CyrisXD/CyrisXD/README.md

 ## 👇 &nbsp;Current project

 I'm currently working on [@Tweetormator](https://twitter.com/tweetormator).
 A self hosted solution for tweet scheduling and analytics aimed at home labs.
+It will be free and open source.
 Follow the [Twitter](https://twitter.com/tweetormator) feed to keep up with progress.

 ![Tweetormator](/assets/tweetormator.jpg)